onzfonz/comp227/src/content/5/en/part5b.md

 )}
 ```

-> **NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the `Togglable` component,
+> **Pertinent:** even though the functionality implemented in this part is almost identical to the functionality provided by the `Togglable` component,
 the component can not be used directly to achieve the desired behavior.
 The easiest solution will be ***to add a state to the blog post that controls the displayed form of the blog post***.